Charitable nonprofit organizations shine a light on what’s possible when people come together for the greater good.

 To gain a better understanding of the importance of diversity, equity and inclusion in nonprofits, let’s first put some definitions around the terms and then take a closer look at the impact of DEI in the nonprofit sector.

 Defining Diversity, Equity and Inclusion

-The San Diego Foundation Strategic Plan serves as a compass for the organization and ensures all stakeholders have a common understanding of The Foundation’s goals.
-As part of that strategic plan, accepted definitions of DEI include:
+The San Diego Foundation Strategic Plan serves as a compass for the organization and ensures all stakeholders have a common understanding of the goals.
+As part of that plan, definitions of DEI include:

 Diversity: The psychological, physical and social differences that occur among any and all individuals, including but not limited to race, ethnicity, nationality, religion, socioeconomic status, education, marital status, language, age, gender, sexual orientation, mental or physical ability, and/or learning styles.1